f5devcentral/f5-bd-ansible-provisioner-docs/docs/faq.rst

 Make sure there is a private key of the form <<workshop_name>>-private.pem in folder f5_provisioner/provisioner/<<workshop_name>>/

-If ley is not present run the following:
+If the private key is not present, run the following:

 - Teardown lab: ansible-playbook teardown_lab.yml -e @f5_vars.yml
 - Provision again: ansible-playbook provision_lab.yml -e @f5_vars.yml